 MoDOT uses this historical data as a guide for programming future projects.
 Projects awarded in FY 2014 and 2015 were 1 percent higher and 2 percent lower, respectively, than programmed values.
 Consequently, the 2015-2019 and 2016-2020 STIPs were developed assuming no significant award savings.
-Projects awarded in FY 2016 through December were 18 percent less than programmed values.
+Projects awarded in FY 2016 through September were 11 percent less than programmed values.

 Positive numbers indicate the final (completed) cost was higher than the programmed cost.
 Comparative data is from Nebraska Department of Roads, one-year schedule of highway improvement projects.
-2015 data is not yet available.